What is Dharma?

 Here are a few general guidelines that can help in understanding and implementing dharma:

-2. Treat others the way you wish to be treated.
+- Treat others as you wish to be treated

-3. In the event of a conflict between dharmas, choose the higher dharma — one that benefits the greater good.
+- In the event of a conflict between dharmas, choose the higher dharma — one that benefits the greater good

-4. Refer to the Yamas and Niyamas of Ashtanga Yoga.
+- Refer to the Yamas and Niyamas of the Ashtanga Yoga

-6. A thoughtful and sincere study of the Sai Satcharitra, particularly focusing on Baba’s teachings about living a dharmic life.
+- A thoughtful and sincere study of the Sai Satcharitra, particularly focusing on Baba’s teachings about living a dharmic life

-7. The Guru’s instructions take precedence over the injunctions of the shastras.
+- The Guru’s instructions take precedence over the injunctions of the shastras

 Following dharma is vital for sustained material well-being and serves as the fundamental basis for all forms of spiritual sadhana.
 Engaging in spiritual sadhana without adhering to dharma is like constructing a high-rise building without a strong foundation.
 Neglecting dharma harms both material prosperity and spiritual progress.
 Therefore, understanding and implementing dharma is of utmost importance for every individual.